nfadili/proceduralmusic/README.txt

 Procedural music generation project using:
-    Python 3
+    Python 3.5
     vishnubob's python-midi library

 To Run:
+    This program depends on this library -> https://github.com/nfadili/python-midi.
+Downlaod and run it first.
-    From the project's root directory run -> src/main.py
+    Once installed, clone this repo and from the project's root directory run -> src/main.py.

 Available keys:
     'Major'